 Other training available – Contact us for more info

-How to get started to use the SCERTS model within your nursery, school or service – based on Puzzle Centre’s experience of embedding SCERTS in our practice since 2010.
+Course date TBC.
+How to get started using the SCERTS model within your nursery, school or service – based on Puzzle Centre’s experience of embedding SCERTS in our practice since 2010.

-About behaviour which may indicate sensory processing difficulties, how they may affect a child’s learning and ways you can support them
+Course date TBC.
+How to identify behaviour which may indicate sensory processing difficulties; how these difficulties may affect a child’s learning, participation, and behaviour; and ways you can support the child.

-This course will be delivered by our specialist occupational therapist who is an advanced practitioner in Ayres Sensory Integration
+This course will be delivered by our Occupational Therapist who is an advanced practitioner in Ayres Sensory Integration.

 SCERTS (Prizant, Wetherby, Rubin & Laurent, 2007) is an innovative model for working with children and young people with autism spectrum disorder (ASD) and their families.
 It provides specific guidelines for helping a child become a competent and confident social communicator, while preventing problem behaviours that interfere with learning and the development of relationships.
 It is also designed to help families, educators and therapists work cooperatively as a team, in a carefully co-ordinated manner, to maximize progress in supporting a child.